aws-samples/sample-video_analysis_with_Amazon_Bedrock/README.md

 Please note - these are just experiment and you can change the prompt, frames sampling per your usecase.

+# Getting Started
+Choose a notebook environment
+This project is presented as a series of Python notebooks, which you can run from the environment of your choice:

+* For a fully-managed environment with rich AI/ML features, we'd recommend using SageMaker Studio.
+To get started quickly, you can refer to the instructions for domain quick setup.
+* For a fully-managed but more basic experience, you could instead create a SageMaker Notebook Instance.
+* If you prefer to use your existing (local or other) notebook environment, make sure it has credentials for calling AWS.

+* Enable AWS IAM permissions for Bedrock
+The AWS identity you assume from your notebook environment (which is the Studio/notebook Execution Role from SageMaker, or could be a role or IAM User for self-managed notebooks), must have sufficient AWS IAM permissions to call the Amazon Bedrock service.

+* To grant Bedrock access to your identity, you can:

+Open the AWS IAM Console
+Find your Role (if using SageMaker or otherwise assuming an IAM Role), or else User Select Add Permissions > Create Inline Policy to attach new inline permissions, open the JSON editor and paste in the below example policy:
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "BedrockFullAccess",
+            "Effect": "Allow",
+            "Action": ["bedrock:*"],
+            "Resource": "*"
+        },
+        {
+            "Sid": "S3Access",
+            "Effect": "Allow",
+            "Action": [
+                "s3:GetObject",
+                "s3:PutObject",
+                "s3:ListBucket",
+                "s3:DeleteObject"
+            ],
+            "Resource": "*"
+        }
+    ]
+}
+⚠️ Note: With Amazon SageMaker, your notebook execution role will typically be separate from the user or role that you log in to the AWS Console with.
+If you'd like to explore the AWS Console for Amazon Bedrock, you'll need to grant permissions to your Console user/role too.
+You can run the notebooks anywhere as long as you have access to the AWS Bedrock service and have appropriate credentials

+For more information on the fine-grained action and resource permissions in Bedrock, check out the Bedrock Developer Guide.

 ## Contributing
 Refer to [details](CONTRIBUTING.md)